Professor Joel Lee Tye Beng - Chairman

 Josephine Hadikusumo - Director

-Josephine Wan-Wen Hadikusumo currently serves as Regional Counsel supporting Asia at Texas Instruments.
+Josephine Wan-Wen Hadikusumo currently serves as Managing Partner in CJ Liew & Co., a boutique law firm focused on providing solutions in the area of compliance and conciliation, as well as corporate, cross-border and conveyancing transactions (the "Five Cs Practice").
+Her last role was as Regional Counsel supporting Asia at Texas Instruments.
 Since her admission as an Advocate and Solicitor in 2000, she has enjoyed the practice of law in all its diversity, beginning her legal career as a corporate lawyer in private practice in Malaysia, later moving into Singapore-based regional in-house roles supporting various businesses across Asia.
-Josephine has taught law in different capacities (full-time or adjunct faculty) for various tertiary institutions including the Singapore Management University (SMU).
+Josephine has taught law in different capacities (full time or adjunct faculty) for various tertiary institutions including the Singapore Management University (SMU).
 As an associate mediator and adjunct faculty for the Singapore Mediation Centre (SMC), she frequently trains on the subject of mediation both locally and overseas and is also one of the mediation trainers and examiners for the Part B Examinations (Admission Examinations for Advocates & Solicitors) in Singapore.